-In 1995 Messrs.
-Byrne, Kemp and Waters participated in the Deferred Benefit Plan, a nonqualified defined contribution plan established for the purpose of providing retirement and postretirement benefits.
+In 1996 Messrs.
+Byrne, Kemp, Waters and Baxter participated in the Deferred Benefit Plan, a nonqualified defined contribution plan established for the purpose of providing retirement and postretirement benefits.
 The amount of annual contributions to the Deferred Benefit Plan are determined using actuarial assumptions which, through 1994, were similar to those of Source One's Retirement Plans (which are described below).
 In 1995 the Committee eliminated the limit on salary and bonus (previously equal to 135% of salary) which is considered to calculate annual contributions to the Deferred Benefit Plan.
 Participants in the Deferred Benefit Plan may choose between four investment options for their plan balances.
 Amounts credited to the Deferred Benefit Plan accounts of such individuals have been included in the Summary Compensation Table.

 Each of Messrs.
-Byrne, Kemp and Waters may also participate voluntarily in the Deferred Compensation Plan.
-Pursuant to the Deferred Compensation Plan, participants may defer all or a portion of qualifying remuneration payable by Fund American.
+Byrne, Cochran, Kemp, Waters and Baxter may also participate voluntarily in the Deferred Compensation Plan.
+Pursuant to the Deferred Compensation Plan, Executive Officers and Directors may defer all or a portion of qualifying remuneration payable by Fund American.
 Amounts deferred pursuant to the Deferred Compensation Plan are included in the Summary Compensation Table.
 Participants in the Deferred Compensation Plan may choose between four investment options for their plan balances.